Go travelling in South East Asia they said. It will be cheap they said.

 Bargain on everything

 If you’re worried about what price to set or how to effectively haggle follow these tips.
-Ask how much and assume the item is actually around half that price (in my experience this usually seemed to be the case if not even less).
-Alternately have a price in your mind you’d be happy to pay and work your way down from their price to yours.
+Try starting with a number in the region of half of what you have initially been asked for (often I’ve found the cost to be even less than half!).
+Secondly, have a price in your mind you’d be happy to pay and work your way down from their price to yours.
 Feign extreme surprise at their initial price and be confident and persistent with the price you want.
 If they won’t budge start walking away and usually they will come round.
 If not move on to the next shop.
 Think of it like dating – would you really marry the first person you’d ever spoken to?

 This is in no way a comprehensive list but these are just some of the things that have helped me make little savings.

 What about you guys?
-What are your top trips for saving money when travelling?
+What are your top tips for saving money when travelling?
 Let me know!